leapicard/DGINN/README.md

 so the only software installation needed is the one for the chosen container system.

-Please be aware that, due to Docker necessitating root access, the Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing (tutorial to come) and local usage.
+Please be aware that, due to Docker compulsory root access, a Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing (tutorial to come) and local usage.
 The Singularity container should be usable in every environment.

 #### a/ Docker

-To use docker you will have to clone this repository first, and then build the docker image with:
+To use Docker you will have to clone this repository first, and then build the Docker image with:

 ```{sh}
 docker build . -t dginn